 Quartz is a very hardy material and many people love it for its low maintenance.
-Quartz staining is very rare and usually limited to occasions where a hyper-abrasive substance comes into contact with the surface, such as oven cleaner.
+Staining is very rare and usually limited to occasions where a hyper-abrasive substance comes into contact with the surface, such as an oven cleaner.

 Does Quartz Scratch?

 Quartz is much more hard-wearing than granite, making it difficult (but not impossible) to damage.
-Generally, scratches can be avoided by not throwing or placing sharp objects on to the tops.
+Generally, scratches can be avoided by not throwing or placing sharp objects onto the tops and not cutting directly on the countertops.
 You should always follow your aftercare advice to avoid any issues.

 Is Quartz Heat Resistant?